Welcome to Week 12 of One Simple Change: my year-long series of holistic lifestyle tips!

 The recipe below is what I made for breakfast on the two days I was juice fasting.
 I love how the lemon, ginger, and green apple offset the bitter greens and make it taste really good.
 If you are new to juicing, you might love this, but you might hate it.
 I personally think a combination of carrot, beet, apple, kale, and ginger might be a better place to start if you are brand new to juicing.

-Recipe for Cucumber, Endive, Kale, Green Apple, Ginger, and Meyer Lemon Juice
+Cucumber, Endive, Kale, Green Apple, Ginger, and Meyer Lemon Juice (Green Juice Recipe)

-1. Slice ingredients so they will fit, then process through your juicer.
+- 1. Slice ingredients so they will fit, then process through your juicer (I have this one).
 Stir to combine; the juice is best when served right away.
 If you want to store all or part of your juice for later in the day (or for 24 hours max), transfer it to a glass jar (an opaque jar is even better than a clear glass one), fill to the very top, and cover tightly.
 The less the juice is exposed to air, the better it will be preserved.